 Workers spread reports about deadly workplace situations only via social media.
-While corporate media do not report them and line behind the political establishment, unions cooperate with state officials and companies, especially to hide the number of cases in the workplace.
+While corporate media do not report them and line up behind the political establishment, unions cooperate with state officials and companies, especially to hide the number of cases in the workplace.
 Workers are falling ill and even dying, but management and the union refuse to tell workers how many have COVID-19.

 In the BMC auto factory in İzmir, where nearly 3,000 workers are employed, workers said the number of positive cases has risen from 12 last week to 70, and production has stopped.
-Mürsel Öcal, the Türk-Metal union’s İzmir branch head, denied that there were infected workers in the BMC.
+Mürsel Öcal, the Türk-Metal union’s İzmir branch head, denied that there were infected workers in BMC.
 His statement about the situation expresses the utter contempt of the entire ruling class and all its servants for workers’ lives: “Factories are the most reliable places in İzmir.”

 According to the scientists and medical experts, Health Ministry figures are well below the actual number of cases and deaths, which are no longer reliable at all.
 Even the sum of the figures for a few cities announced by branches of the Turkish Medical Association (TTB) exceeds the total daily national number provided by the Health Ministry.